Looking for ways to organize kids’ clothes?

 Have dresser drawers labeled so even non-readers can find their clothes.

 Preschoolers love to be helpers.
-Make it as easy as possible for them to be big kids and help find their clothes or help put them away.
+Make it as easy as possible for them to be big kids.
+So they can help find their clothes and put them away.
 There are so many resources to find free printable labels out there!
 Search Pinterest for more, but here are two I really like.

 These black and white labels have big pictures to help non-readers know where to put their clothes.
 Click on the image to go to their site for free printable labels.